 The DSO staff is committed and ready to assist students with disabilities in reaching their academic goals.

-At the beginning of each semester, the DSO (Disability Services Office) will provide letters addressed to your professors outlining your approved accommodations.
+At the beginning of each semester, you will be able to request Accommodation Letters to be sent to your professors outlining your approved accommodations.
 Click here to view a sample letter of accommodation.

 To implement your academic accommodations it is your responsibility to:

-- Pick up your accommodation letters in the DSO each semester (usually available the first-day class) and provide your letters to your professors.
-The DSO recommends that you deliver your accommodation letters and discuss accommodation arrangements at the beginning of the semester during your professor's office hours.
+- Request via MyKU that your accommodation letters be sent via email to your professors.
+Discuss accommodation arrangements at the beginning of the semester during your professor's office hours.
 Office location and hours can be found on your course syllabus which will be distributed on the first day of class.